-Computer Operators with little to no experience tend to make between $23020 and $30280 while the more experienced ones make over $53300 per year.
+Computer Operators with little to no experience tend to make between $27490 and $35260 while the more experienced ones can earn over $58150 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Computer Operator is to move to a higher paying state like DC.
-Right now, the highest paying states for Computer Operators are DC, AK, CO, IL and MA.
+One of the easiest ways to increase your salary as a Computer Operator is to move to a higher paying state like DC.
+Right now, the highest paying states for Computer Operators are DC, AK, CA, WA and MA.

-3 other factors that can increase your salary as A Computer Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer Operator is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Computer Operators what degree they had when they got the job and most of them said they had a Associates degree followed by High School Diploma.
+We asked other Computer Operators what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.